 If no drop caps or panels are present, zeros are shown in this data block.
 A zero indicates that the user has not entered any value for a parameter.
 However, as far as the computations are concerned, ADAPT selects a minimum default value if necessary.
-For example, CAPT equal zero will result in a default value of CAPT equals span thickness for calculations.
-2.6 Transverse Beam Data.
+For example, CAPT equal zero will result in a default value of CAPT equals span thickness for calculations.2.6 Transverse Beam Data.
 Transverse beam data are reported in the table of Section 2.5.

 2.7 Support Width and Column Data.
-This data block is only printed if column data is input, or if support widths are specified for reduction of moments to face-of-support.
+This data block is only printed if column data is input, or if support widths are specified for reduction of moments to face-ofsupport.
 Otherwise the following sentence is printed: "NO COLUMN STIFFNESS IS INCLUDED IN THE ANALYSIS."

 Joint Support Width Length LC B(DIA.)
-LC DLC % LC CBC LC Length UC B(DIA.)
+LC D LC % LC CBC LC Length UC B(DIA.)
 UC D UC % UC CBC UC

 in ft in in ft in in

 1 8.0 10.0 216.0 8.0 100 (2)

 2 18.0 10.0 12.0 18.0 100 (1)

-3 18.0 10.0 12.0 18.0 100 (1)

-4 8.0 10.0 216.0 8.0 100 (2)

-Support Width.
+- Support Width.
 Is the support width at each joint.
 These values are used in the reduction of moments to the face-of-support.
-This value may be different from the column dimensions.

-Length LC.
-Is the height of the lower column measured from the center of the slab to the top of the bottom slab.

-Length UC.
-Is the height of the upper column measured from the center of the slab to the bottom of the top slab.
+This value may be different from the column dimensions. - Length LC.
+Is the height of the lower column measured from the center of the slab to the top of the bottom slab. - Length UC.
+Is the height of the upper column measured from the center of the slab to the bottom of the top slab. - B(DIA).

-B(DIA).
 Is the dimension of the column cross-section normal to the direction of the frame.
-A circular column is entered using B(DIA) only.

-D. Is the column dimension parallel to the frame.

-CBC is the Column Boundary Condition parameter.
+A circular column is entered using B(DIA) only. - D. Is the column dimension parallel to the frame. - CBC is the Column Boundary Condition parameter.
 B and D can also describe the horizontal dimensions of the structural element supporting the slab, such as the thickness and length of a continuous wall.
-Whether or not a given wall/column support dimensioned through B and D is taking moments is determined by the manner in which the wall/column is connected to the slab.
+Whether or not a given wall/column support dimensioned through B and D is taking moments is determined by the way the wall/column is connected to the slab.
 The nature of the connection of the support to the slab at the slab/support junction is indicated by the CBC parameter as defined by the user and reflected in columns 6 and 10 of this data block.
-Note that the CBC parameter also describes the condition of fixity of the column at its far end away from the beam/slab, namely at its connection to the slab above and the slab/footing below.

-% is the percentage of the column stiffness included in the analysis.
+Note that the CBC parameter also describes the condition of fixity of the column at its far end away from the beam/slab, namely at its connection to the slab above and the slab/footing below. - % is the percentage of the column stiffness included in the analysis.